March 28, 2024

 Lilium pumilum

-Lilium pumilum, commonly known as Coral lily or Low lily, is a species of flowering plant in the family Liliaceae, native to Siberia, Mongolia, northern China, and Korea.
-It bears from one to twenty reflexed and nodding flowers, usually red in colour.
-The flowers are scented.
-Pumilum is a commonly used Latin specific epithet in botanical nomenclature that translates to “dwarfish”.
-It is frequently used to distinguish a small species or variety from other, larger members within the same genus.
-In Taiwan, both the flower and bulbs are used as food.
+Lilium pumilum, commonly known as coral lily or low lily, is a flowering plant in the family Liliaceae, native to Siberia, Mongolia, northern China, and Korea.
+It bears one to twenty reflexed and nodding flowers, which are usually red.
+The specific epithet pumilum is a commonly used term in botanical nomenclature; it translates as “dwarfish” and is frequently employed to distinguish a small species or variety from larger members of the same genus.
+In Taiwan, both the flowers and the bulbs are used as food.

 March 23, 2024